 Hong Kong and China's transportation options are well-connected.

 Going further: Overnight trains also connect Hong Kong to Beijing and Shanghai, but unless you’re keen on the experience, regular flights are much quicker and often not much more expensive for getting to China’s flagship cities.
-For instance, read our article on cheap flights from Hong Kong to Beijing.

 If you want to visit Macau, the only way to get there is by ferry.
 Ferries between the two special administrative regions (SARs) run frequently and take just an hour.
 Ferries run less frequently overnight.